polkadot-fellows/RFCs/text/0126-introduce-pvq.md

 }
 ```

-Report to a given destination the results of an PVQ.
+Report to a given destination the results of a PVQ.
 After query, a `QueryResponse` message of type `PvqResult` will be sent to the described destination.

 Operands: